For a quick look at our current court schedule, click here: http://lawrencepark.tennisbookings.com/consoledisplay.htm

 ABOUT OUR “CLAY COURTS”

-While we refer to our court surface as “clay,” in reality it is composed of compacted, water- saturated crushed rock called “Har Tru.”
+While we refer to our court surface as “clay”, in reality it is composed of compacted, water- saturated crushed rock called “Har Tru.”
 It has to be swept and watered a number of times a day and rolled often to be cool, and soft and firm at the same time.
 Because the clay is a soft surface and requires regular maintenance, we have to treat it with respect.
 Therefore, please wear only proper “clay tennis shoes” with a shallow smooth pattern like “herring bone” and round edges.

 What is so Special About Playing on Clay?

 On very hot days, players will find our courts much cooler to play on than hard courts.
 This is because the water contained in the clay evaporates continuously and self-cools the surface.
-Where hard courts would “burn” your feet on a hot summer day, the clay stays comfortably cool.
+Where hard courts “burn” your feet on a hot summer day, the clay stays comfortably cool.

-Daily court maintenance is scheduled as follows:
+Daily court maintenance is viewable on our online court schedule and currently takes place as follows:

 How To Tag Up: